albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # What is a docker image?

-- A docker image is a file-system that contains
+- A docker image is a **read-only** file-system that contains

   - The operating system
   - The programs needed by the application, such as the Java Runtime Environment
   - The application executable, dependencies, and configuration

+- A docker image is immutable and cannot be modified once built

+- A new docker image is created every time a new version of our application is dockerized
 ---

 # How do create a docker image?